FuelLabs/sway/docs/src/basics/custom_types.md

 _This information is not vital if you are new to the language, or programming in general._

 Enums do have some memory overhead.
 In order to know which variant is being represented, Sway stores a one-word (8-byte) tag for the enum variant.
 The space reserved after the tag is equivalent to the size of the _largest_ enum variant.
 So, to calculate the size of an enum in memory, add 8 bytes to the size of the largest variant.
 For example, in the case of `Color` above, where the variants are all `()`, the size would be 8 bytes since the size of the largest variant is 0 bytes.

-## Methods and associated functions
+## Methods and Associated Functions

 _Methods_ are functions which are associated with a specific type and either refer to that type or mutate it. _Associated functions_ are very similar, but they do not actually use any of the data in the type.
 Associated functions could be standalone functions, but they are included in a specific type for organizational or semantic reasons.